-Personal contributions are also tax deductible, as long as you’re under 75 and under the contribution limits.
-If you claim a tax deduction on a personal contribution then the contribution is counted as a concessional contribution.
+Personal super contributions are also tax deductible, as long as you’re under 75 and under the super contribution limits.
+If you claim a tax deduction on a personal contribution, then the contribution is counted as a concessional (before-tax) contribution.
 It goes towards your concessional contribution cap and 15% contributions tax is deducted.

-Salary sacrifice is an arrangement between you and your employer where you agree for them to put part of your before-tax salary into your super.
+Salary sacrifice is an arrangement between you and your employer where you agree for them to pay part of your before-tax salary into your super.
 You nominate how much you want to contribute each pay cycle and your employer will usually pay this on top of the legislated 9.5%.
-All before tax is deducted.
-And that’s where the benefit lies.
+The amount you salary sacrifice is deducted from your salary and paid into your super account before your income tax is calculated.
+That’s where the benefit lies.

-These contributions are concessional contributions so they count towards your concessional contribution cap.
+These super contributions are concessional (before-tax) contributions so they count towards your concessional contribution cap.

 If you’re earning a lower income it can be tough to build your super.
 That’s where the Government’s co-contribution scheme could come in handy.